api-platform/docs/client-generator/vuetify.md

 </script>
 ```

-To finish, update your `main.js` with the following :
+To finish, update your `main.js` with the following:

 ```javascript
 import Vue from 'vue';